Codex-Mayrie/Password-Locker/README.md

 MIT LICENSE © 2019 Mary Mburu

 ## Collaborate
-To contribute on this project, reach me on Email[marywanjikumburu1@gmail.com] or contact me via slack[Shee].
+To contribute on this project, reach me on Email[marywanjikumburu1@gmail.com] or contact me via slack[Mary Mburu].